nickjackolaisen/BusinessInitiaitive/_posts/comparisons/2023-06-30-s_corp_vs_c_corp.md

 ### S-Corp Election Forms and Tax Forms ##

-To upgrade your default LLC to a specialty S-Corp, complete and file a [2553 Election Form](https://www.irs.gov/pub/irs-pdf/f2553.pdf).
+To upgrade your default LLC to a specialty S-Corp, complete and file a <a href="https://www.irs.gov/pub/irs-pdf/f2553.pdf" target="_blank">2553 Election Form</a>.

-<p><b>➤ MORE: </b> <a href="https://www.irs.gov/instructions/i2553"> Upgrade to an S-Corp.</a></p>
+<p><b>➤ MORE: </b> <a href="https://www.irs.gov/instructions/i2553" target="_blank"> Upgrade to an S-Corp.</a></p>

 Thankfully, there are plenty of online services available to submit these forms and other documents on your behalf.

 They simplify the process and reduce the headache of dealing with government services and bureaucracy.

-Once you’re operating as an S-Corp, you’ll use an [1120-S Form](https://www.irs.gov/pub/irs-pdf/f1120s.pdf) to file taxes.
+Once you’re operating as an S-Corp, you’ll use an <a href="https://www.irs.gov/pub/irs-pdf/f1120s.pdf" target="_blank">1120-S Form</a> to file taxes.
 This form is similar to the form full-on Corporations use to file taxes.

-<p><b>➤ MORE: </b> <a href="https://www.irs.gov/instructions/i1120s"> Filing taxes as an S-Corporation.</a></p>
+<p><b>➤ MORE: </b> <a href="https://www.irs.gov/instructions/i1120s" target="_blank"> Filing taxes as an S-Corporation.</a></p>

 ### S-Corp in Action ###